Lymphoedema Clinic at Mt Wilga Private Hospital

-- Skin hygiene to eliminate fungal and bacterial infection
+- Skin care and education to improve skin condition and eliminate fungal or bacterial infection

-- Lymphatic massage to manually drain the lymphatic system
+- Lymphatic massage to manually drain the affected body region

 - Bandaging using graduated pressure, which ensures the maintenance of reduction in size of the limb

-- Exercises including hydrotherapy to help the movement of lymph in your bandaged limb
+- Exercises including hydrotherapy to help the movement of lymph in your affected body region

 - Training for you and your family so that self management is possible

-- The prescription and fitting of a pressure garment when the limb has reduces to near normal size
+- The prescription and fitting of a pressure garment when the body part has reduced to near normal size

 - Advice about home programs of daily massage and exercise to ensure maintenance of results

-- An occupational therapy assessment and advice in use of your affected limb in every day activities if required
+- An assessment and advice in use of your affected limb in every day activities if required

 - Counselling and dietary services if required.

-An assessment will be undertaken prior to the commencement of your program.
+If attending the clinic as part of an admitted program, an assessment by a Rehabilitation Physician will be undertaken prior to the commencement of your program.
 This will include: